harvesthill/reddit-wiki-archive/steroids/index.md

 **TRANSLATION**: it isn't just your height that's stunted.
 It's your IQ.
 AAS atrophy brain development and higher cognitive functions.

-• r e t u r n 🦧 t o 🦍 m o n k e •

-Clinical studies showed this leads to ***long-term aggression, anxiety, depression, cocognitive deficits and memory problems***—*among others.*
+Clinical studies showed this leads to ***long-term aggression, anxiety, depression, cognitive deficits and memory problems***—*among others.*

 ✅ You're smart.
 Use foresight.
 Think ahead.

 [Wait until the age MRI scans show developmental completion at the age of ***25***.](https://www.reddit.com/r/steroids/wiki/index#wiki_.1F481.1F3FC.200D.2640.FE0F.1F4F0__why_young_men_should_not_take_aas)

 ***Until then***, train natty.
-If you have ***low T symptoms***, Clomid monotherapy or hCG-only cycles function as far safer alternatives.
-Consult with an endocrinologist.
+If you have ***low T symptoms***, Clomid monotherapy or hCG-only cycles function as far safer alternatives to taking steroids.
+Read the Wiki section on hypogonadotropic hypogonadism (HH).
+Consult with a family physician for a referral to an endocrinologist.

 Right now you're at peak Testosterone output, peak natty growth potential, and the perfect time to bulk naturally.